bloominstituteoftechnology/ios-itunes-search/README.md

 }
 ```

 3. This enum has `String` raw values, and it conforms to the `CodingKey` protocol.
 Now, add a `case` for `title` in the enum.
 Give it a raw value of `"trackName"`.
 When the decoder is going through the JSON, it will now look for a key called `trackName`, but instead of trying to put that value in a property called `trackName` (which in this struct doesn't exist, thus making the decoding fail), it knows to put the value in a property called `title` because that is the name of the raw value's case.
-Make a case for `artist`.
+Make a case for `creator`.
 Its raw value should be `"artistName"`.

 Take a minute to look at the example json at the URL at the start of part 1.
 The JSON objects that represent each `SearchResult` are nested in the JSON.
 If we were to try to use a `JSONDecoder()` and try to decode it into `[SearchResult]` it wouldn't work.
 We need to create an object that represents the JSON at the highest level (the object with `resultCount` and `results` keys).